benjisidi/haven/adventure-3-whispers-in-haven.md

 ### Zesstra

 If discovered, Zesstra will misty step out of sight and run.
-Zesstra is a deadly hunter (Nerzugal’Zeres Extended Bestiary)
+Zesstra is a deadly hunter (Nerzugal’s Extended Bestiary)

 - The house in Hearth will move and become more difficult to find
 - She will not return to Reinhardt